ibm-cloud-docs/Cloudant/migration/find-your-plan.md

 The following steps show where you can see the type of plan that you selected.

 1. Go to the [{{site.data.keyword.cloud_notm}} dashboard](https://cloud.ibm.com/).
-2. Authenticate with your user name and password. <br>The {{site.data.keyword.cloud_notm}} dashboard opens to the Resource list.
+2. Authenticate with your username and password. <br>The {{site.data.keyword.cloud_notm}} dashboard opens to the Resource list.
 3. Click an instance to find more information.
 4. Click **Plan**.<br>
    A checkmark indicates the plan that you use as shown in the following screen capture.<br>